 I didn’t realize it at the time, but the seeds for my debut novel, THE PLUM TREE, were planted during childhood visits to my mother’s hometown in Germany, where I fell in love with the country’s traditions and culture, and learned the heartrending details of my family’s struggle to survive poverty and the unimaginable chaos of WWII.
 Somehow even as a young girl, I knew those trips were destined to have a huge impact on my life.
 But I had no idea they would inspire me to write a novel someday.
 When the entire plot came to me decades later, I wrote the horrible first draft on a legal pad in three days.
 Of course after the initial excitement wore off and I read what I’d written, I realized I had a lot to learn.
 It took over four years of rewriting and research to turn that first draft into a readable manuscript, and another three years to find an agent to represent me.
 Then things got crazy and, much to my delight, THE PLUM TREE sold in three weeks.

-Since then, I’ve written four more novels that have been translated into eighteen languages and sold around the world—WHAT SHE LEFT BEHIND, COAL RIVER, THE LIFE SHE WAS GIVEN and THE ORPHAN COLLECTOR. (coming out July 2020)
+Since then, I’ve written four more novels that have been translated into nineteen languages and sold around the world—WHAT SHE LEFT BEHIND, COAL RIVER, THE LIFE SHE WAS GIVEN and THE ORPHAN COLLECTOR. (coming out August 2020)

 I’m beyond grateful to live on the beautiful shores of Lake Ontario with my husband and a spoiled Shih-Tzu named Izzy.
 When I’m not busy meeting deadlines, I love reading, cooking, gardening, watching movies, swimming, boating, and spending time with my children and grandchildren.